 Project-based or seasonal placements — Contract employees are a go-to talent solution for many companies when they don’t need to hire permanent staff.
 You might engage skilled professionals to cover for team members who are on medical leave, for example.
 Or you might want to provide extra support to your core team during hectic and work-heavy times of the year, like tax time, year-end or summer vacation season.

 An employment agency can also connect your business with potential contract-to-permanent employees.
 The arrangement begins with a short-term assignment that has the possibility to lead to longer-term employment.
 During this initial trial period, your company has a firsthand opportunity to evaluate a worker’s skills as they tackle your projects.
 And you also see just how well the person fits into your office culture.
 This approach is another way that a recruiting firm can help your business avoid making a costly bad hire.

 Permanent hiring — When you need to expand your roster of permanent employees quickly, a specialized recruiting agency makes the hiring process more efficient.
 Recruiting specialists help your internal hiring team (even if that’s just you!) cover more ground, and faster.
 They can launch a search for skilled candidates, evaluate applicants, and reduce the time and stress caused by many other aspects of hiring a new employee.
 They even assess organizational culture fit to help your firm find a candidate who’s a solid match with your team.

-Full-time contract talent — An option that Robert Half offers beyond the arrangements described above is access to skilled professionals on-demand for long-term and recurring needs.
-Our service providing such talent is an innovative solution where we place our full-time contract professionals with your company whenever you need them, for as long as you need them.
+Full-time engagement professionals — An option that Robert Half offers beyond the arrangements described above is access to skilled professionals on-demand for long-term and recurring needs.
+Our service providing such talent is an innovative solution where we place our full-time engagement professionals with your company whenever you need them, for as long as you need them.
 They can assume vital roles on lengthy projects to help ensure business continuity.
 You can also work with the same person again and again for recurring projects, like year-end reconciliations, and benefit from someone you already know and have seen on the job.